Aggrey-Odinga/MusicMatch/README.md

 ## Project Set Up Instructions

 To set up this project:
-- Clone the repository link.
+- Clone the repository link (https://github.com/Aggrey-Odinga/MusicMatch).
-- Navigate into the musicmatch directory
+- Navigate into the musicmatch directory in your android studio.
 - Open the project in your favorite IDE.

 ## Technologies Used: